No Fees Unless We Win (206) 919-3215

 Posted in Car Accidents on March 23, 2020

 A car accident can be a serious occurrence in Washington state.
 Car accidents can lead to severe injuries, significant property damage, expensive medical bills, and other physical, emotional, and financial issues.
 If you are pregnant at the time of your accident, you not only have to worry about the effects of the collision on you — you also have to think about the impacts on your unborn child.

 Car accidents during pregnancy can have wide-ranging impacts, and can be a source of unneeded stress for you and your family.
-After a collision, it is important to remain calm, receive prompt medical attention, and contact an attorney as soon as possible to discuss what happens next.
+After a collision, it is important to remain calm, receive prompt medical attention, and contact a Seattle personal injury attorney as soon as possible to discuss what happens next.